playwithalgos/playwithalgos.github.io/README.md

 # Welcome to playwithalgos.github.io!

-This website proposes demonstration of algorithms
+This website proposes demonstrations of many algorithms and data structures.

 ## Data-structures